 Tuition and Fees

-Information on the costs of graduate study at Rutgers for the 2012-2013 academic year may be found in the New Brunswick Graduate Student Tuition and Fees Schedule.
+Information on the costs of graduate study at Rutgers for the current academic year may be found in the New Brunswick Graduate Student Tuition and Fees Schedule.
 Rutgers also offers a cost estimator.
 (Alert: If you use the cost estimator tool, please select "Mathematical Finance" from the menu options: this menu option is being updated to read "FSRM and Mathematical Finance")

 There are no scholarships, grants, teaching/research assistantships, or funding available from the program for students in the Financial Statistics and Risk Management program.
 Students are expected to fund entirely the course of study at Rutgers.
 Those who have a grant or fellowship from an outside or other source are welcome to apply it toward the tuition cost of the program.
 United States citizens or permanent residents may be eligible to apply for various forms of student aid.